OpenTechStrategies/streetcrm/INSTALL.md

         name = streetcrm
         # 'user' is for PostgreSQL; for SQLite3, just comment this out:
         user = streetcrm
-        # 'user' is for PostgreSQL; for SQLite3, just comment this out:
+        # 'password' is for PostgreSQL; for SQLite3, just comment this out:
         password = DB_PASSWORD_HERE

 Now create the tables in the database and setup the initial superuser: